itraccoons/doe/README.md

 ### Project: doeZen ( Doezen Executions, Do Experiments, DevOps Environment)

 Increasing perfomance by automating routing tasks.
-Wrap your routine into own simple CLI
+Wrap your routine into own simple "tab-tab" CLI

+This is "self-creating" tool for calling functions structured by purposes (modules).
+Includes one core module "_self" with "init" and create" functions for extending self

+Main idea to wrap repeatable activities into "tab" completing  3-level CLI.
+Rest of args/options will be transfered to function.
+* doe <module> <function> [options] *

+doe

 Platform: bash (macOS)
 ###### not fully POSIX compliant because some bashism inplace